confluentinc/ccloud-sdk-go-v2/networking-outbound-privatelink/v1/docs/NetworkingV1AwsEgressPrivateLinkEndpoint.md

 ### NewNetworkingV1AwsEgressPrivateLinkEndpoint

-`func NewNetworkingV1AwsEgressPrivateLinkEndpoint(vpcEndpointServiceName string, ) *NetworkingV1AwsEgressPrivateLinkEndpoint`
+`func NewNetworkingV1AwsEgressPrivateLinkEndpoint(kind string, vpcEndpointServiceName string, ) *NetworkingV1AwsEgressPrivateLinkEndpoint`

 NewNetworkingV1AwsEgressPrivateLinkEndpoint instantiates a new NetworkingV1AwsEgressPrivateLinkEndpoint object
 This constructor will assign default values to properties that have it defined,